ExeterDigitalHumanities/rti/README.md

-# rti
+# RTI
-Resources for Reflectance Transformation Imaging (RTI) in the Digital Humanities Lab.
+Resources for Reflectance Transformation Imaging (RTI) in the University of Exeter Digital Humanities Lab.